 Client: Totnes Community Development Society

-Atmos is a community-led redevelopment project aimed at regenerating the 3.5ha derelict industrial Dairy Crest site in the heart of Totnes.
-The site lies adjacent to Totnes railway station and the River Dart; is crossed by the historic Mill Leat that served various mills located within the town of Totnes; and includes the locally iconic Grade 2 listed Brunel Building.
-The site has lain derelict since 2007.
+Atmos is a community-led redevelopment project aimed at regenerating the 3.5ha derelict industrial Dairy Crest site in Totnes.
+The site lies adjacent to Totnes railway station and the River Dart and has lain derelict since 2007.
+It is crossed by the historic Mill Leat that served various mills located within the town of Totnes.
+The site also includes the locally iconic Grade 2 listed Brunel Building.

-The redevelopment includes housing and enterprise space and is being developed under a Community Right to Build Order, granted by South Hams District Council in Spring 2017.
+The redevelopment includes housing and enterprise space.
+It is being developed under a Community Right to Build Order, granted by South Hams District Council in Spring 2017.

-JGP is part of the design team working on behalf of the client, and since 2015 has provided various civil and geotechnical support:
+JGP is part of the design team working, and since 2015 has provided various civil and geotechnical support:

 Flood Risk Assessment